kmerckae/panda_safe_hrc_tutorial/source/AI/data.rst

     sh scripts/command_prep_data.sh
     CUDA_VISIBLE_DEVICES=0 sh scripts/command_train_v1.sh

-You will see a window ike this one appear :
+You will see a window like this one appear :

 (photo)